Frozen Embryo Transfer (FET): Tips, Timeline & Process

 If you intend to do IVF with frozen embryos in Iran, contact Raadina Co. to get more information about the top fertility clinics in the country and the price of this operation in Iran.
 Raadina Team offers you special embryo transfer packages, which include booking doctor's appointments, applying for a medical visa, arranging transportation in the country, and booking suitable and affordable accommodations.

-Contact us for a free initial consultation about infertility treatments
+Contact Us Contact us for a free initial consultation about true

 How many days after your period is the frozen embryo transfer done?